System guidance for the implementation of framework host management

 Framework agreements include those in relation to the ‘core list’ programme, which was included in the Strategic framework for NHS Commercial.

-Frameworks established by the Commercial Medicines Unit (CMU) are not in scope for the current phase of the programme.
+Frameworks established by the NHS England Medicines Optimisation Team are not in scope for the current phase of the programme.
 However, NHS England is working to ensure they will be aligned to equivalent standards in due course.

 Details of accredited frameworks, accredited framework hosts and the accreditation framework and host standards will be published on the NHS England website (or other appropriate public website) as and when the programme completes each category-by-category framework review.

-For any frameworks that are not accredited, NHS England expects active use of those frameworks to cease, as NHS buyers will be expected to justify purchasing from non-accredited frameworks.
+For any frameworks that are not accredited, NHS England expects active use of those frameworks to cease.

 Partnerships, alliances, and joint ventures created for the purpose of purchasing in-scope products and services are in scope for this programme, as defined by the programme description of ‘host’ or ‘framework host’ (see glossary below).